Start a new, memorable Easter tradition with your family by recreating The Last Supper.

 I like to serve our Last Supper on a wood charcuterie board, but a butcher block, tray, or something of the sort can be also used.

 Bread — I like to serve naan or pita with crackers.
 Or sometimes all three!
-The unleavened bread is generally used because of its reference to the Jews hastily fleeing Egypt with zero time for their bread to rise.
+The bread symbolizing Jesus’ body that was broken for us.

-Fruit and Nuts — Our fruit represents Christ, who is the fruit of the Tree of Life.
+Fruit and Nuts — Our fruit represents the freedom we can feel because of what Jesus did for us on the cross.
 Apples and nuts with honey are commonly served, but I like to incorporate multiple fruits for my kids!

 My Last Supper dinner might look different than others, and that’s okay.
 I’m happy with keeping it a little more simple for now (by adding additional foods not commonly found in a Last Supper meal).
 As my children grow older, I will definitely incorporate more foods that are typically served, such as bitter herbs, herbed rice or couscous, and fish.